-The Tourist Development Tax is in addition to the total rental amount received from any person who rents, leases, or lets for consideration any living quarter or sleeping or housekeeping accomodation in any hotel, motel, apartment house, multiple unit structure (e.g., duplex, triplex, quadraplex, condominium), rooming house, tourist or mobile home court (e.g., trailer court, motor court, recreational vehicle camp, single family dwelling, garage apartments, beach house or cottage, cooperatively owned apartment, condominium parcel, time share resort, mobile home, or any other house, boat that has a permanent fixed location at a dock and is not operated on the waterway away from the dock by the tenant, (e.g., houseboat permanently moored at a dock, but not including cruise liners used in their normal course of business), vehicle, or other structure, place, or location held out to the public to be a place where living quarters or sleeping or housekeeping accomodations are provided to guest for a period of six months or less.
+The Tourist Development Tax is in addition to the total rental amount received from any person who rents, leases, or lets for consideration any living quarter or sleeping or housekeeping accommodation in any hotel, motel, apartment house, multiple unit structure (e.g., duplex, triplex, quadraplex, condominium), rooming house, tourist or mobile home court (e.g., trailer court, motor court, recreational vehicle camp, single family dwelling, garage apartments, beach house or cottage, cooperatively owned apartment, condominium parcel, time share resort, mobile home, or any other house, boat that has a permanent fixed location at a dock and is not operated on the waterway away from the dock by the tenant, (e.g., houseboat permanently moored at a dock, but not including cruise liners used in their normal course of business), vehicle, or other structure, place, or location held out to the public to be a place where living quarters or sleeping or housekeeping accommodations are provided to guest for a period of six months or less.
 The person receiving the rent is responsible for remitting the taxes to the proper taxing authorities.

 If you accept any form of compensation in lieu of rent, the tax would be based upon the fair market value of the compensation.
 According to Florida Statute Chapter 125.0104, the renting of such property is a privilege, which is subject to taxation, and the requirements and conditions of that taxation are set forth by the State of Florida, as well as various county governments within the state.